-'Private equity investments' in the context of the fair value of financial instruments, private equity is equity securities in operating companies not quoted on a public exchange.
+'Private equity investments' Equity securities in operating companies not quoted on a public exchange.
 Investment in private equity often involves the investment of capital in private companies or the acquisition of a public company that results in the delisting of public equity.
 Capital for private equity investment is raised by retail or institutional investors and used to fund investment strategies such as leveraged buyouts, venture capital, growth capital, distressed investments and mezzanine capital.